7thExtinctionrpg/RPG_SRD_Template/HowTo.md

 ### Fontawesome

 Use Fontawesome to get free icons and animated icons.
-Subcribed users can use Pro Icons.
+Subcribed users can use Pro Icons

 1. Find the icon on [Fontawesome](https://fontawesome.com/icons)
 2. Select the icon